What is fluid therapy?

 - 0.9% (also known as Normal Saline) saline solution is the most commonly used isotonic IV fluid used to treat cats.

 - Ringers solution typically contains potassium, calcium and sodium chloride.

 - Lactated Ringers contain sodium, chloride, potassium, calcium, sodium and lactate.

-These fluids have a higher concentration of dissolved solutes, due to this difference between the hypertonic fluid and the red blood cells and plasma, fluid is drawn out of the cells in order to equalise the concentration of the solutes on either side of the membrane.
+These fluids have a higher concentration of dissolved solutes, due to this difference between the hypertonic fluid and the red blood cells and plasma, fluid is drawn out of the cells to equalise the concentration of the solutes on either side of the membrane.
 Hypertonic fluids increase fluid levels in the intravascular compartment, due to water being drawn from the interstitial compartment, the endothelial cells lining the blood vessel walls and red blood cells.

 Hypertonic fluids may be used to immediately treat blood loss and hypovolemic shock or cats who cannot receive large volumes of fluids, cats with a sodium deficit and cats with edema.

-These fluids have a lower concentration of dissolved solutes, again, due to the different osmolarity between the hypotonic fluid and the red blood cells and plasma, fluid is drawn into the cells in order to equalise the concentration of the solutes on either side of the membrane.
+These fluids have a lower concentration of dissolved solutes, again, due to the different osmolarity between the hypotonic fluid and the red blood cells and plasma, fluid is drawn into the cells to equalise the concentration of the solutes on either side of the membrane.

-Hypotonic fluids used to correct electrolyte imbalances.
+Hypotonic fluids are used to correct electrolyte imbalances.